 - Think about what skills might be asked of Fido in a studio setting.

-- It’s helpful for us to see basic obedience with you not in shot.
+- It’s helpful for us to see basic obedience without a person in the shot.

 - Try and capture Fido’s best skills; if he can safely jump a hurdle on command, we want to see it!